 Let’s apply this logic to a couple of real-world examples.

 Joe is a new subscriber to one of the largest name brand OTT services.
 He signed up last Sunday but hasn’t had the time to sample one single show.
 The service operator is using their data to analyze all their 1.5 million subscribers.
 Their platform has been trained to notify an internal team of new trial has inactivity.
 On Wednesday, the system sends Joe an email, saying they see that he hasn’t watched any shows.
 They offer Joe 50% off his first month’s subscription fee if he will activate the offer immediately.

 Rather than letting a potential subscriber come and go without sampling a single show, the service has used the prescriptive elements of its data analysis platform to convert Joe to a paying customer.
 Sure, it won’t work all the time.
 But this case did help to reduce churn.

 This same service has been working with a partner to analyze portions of their data to uncover scenarios like Joe’s above, and to also look at other areas of their business where visibility isn’t so great.
 They know they’re not running optimally and believe the data could tell some stories.
 After an analysis of some of their data, the algorithm has discovered that roughly 1,500 trial accounts have been set in the system with no expiration date.
 Further, these viewers have been active on the service for several months.
 The loss of revenue is calculated in the single digit millions of dollars.
 Similar to the home analogy earlier, leaving a door open was leading to previously undiscovered losses.
 At least in the family home, the cause and effect were understood.

 So, what’s the moral of our story?
 Close the door.
 I know, very funny.
 For OTT service operators, the answer is to get a handle on their data and understand it.
-Once that’s achieved, unleashing powerful AI on that data is the fastest, most effective way to reduce churn and be more informed on their audience’s behavior.
+Once that’s achieved, unleashing powerful media-specific AI on that data is the fastest, most effective way to reduce churn and be more informed on their audience’s behavior.